Back to top

 Description

-This indicator measures the percentage of long-term care home residents who experienced moderate pain daily or any severe pain during the 7 days preceding their resident assessment.
-The indicator is calculated as a rolling 4 quarter average.
+This indicator measures the percentage of long-term care home residents who experienced moderate pain daily or any severe pain during the seven days preceding their resident assessment.
+The consequences of pain include difficulty with activities of daily living (ADLs), depression and lower quality of life.
+The prevalence of persistent pain increases with age, and proper treatment of pain is necessary to improve the health status of residents.
+The indicator is calculated as a rolling four quarter average.
 This indicator was jointly developed by interRAI and the Canadian Institute for Health Information (CIHI).
 A lower percentage is better.

 Indicator Status